bekk/gcp-workshop/README.md

 ### Authenticating in the terminal

-We will use the `gcloud` CLI tool to log in..
+We will use the `gcloud` CLI tool to log in:

 1. Run `gcloud init` from the command line.